-Looking for a cloud storage platform that can handle large volumes of data?
+Looking for the best cloud storage platform that can handle large volumes of data?
 IDrive and Backblaze are two of the top choices if you need to back up terabytes of files.
 Our IDrive review found that the platform enables you to back up files from an unlimited number of devices, while our Backblaze review found that the service enables you to back up an unlimited amount of data from one device.

 Both platforms offer very inexpensive storage, and make it easy to retrieve your data whenever you need it.
 So which is the best cloud storage service for you?
 We’ll compare IDrive vs Backblaze head-to-head to help you decide.